martinlejko/NSWI130-ASSys/quality_scenarios.md

 #### **Measure:**
 - 100% of unauthorized requests are denied access.
 - All access attempts are logged with response times under **2 seconds**.
-- Security audit logs are available for review.

 ----